-From holding an unprecedented press conference about the Chief Justice to Aadhaar to ‘judges bribery’ case, Justice Chelameswar has been the flag-bearer of dissent in the higher judiciary.
+From holding the press conference to ‘judges bribery’ case, Justice Chelameswar, who retires today, has been the flag-bearer of dissent in the higher judiciary.

 New Delhi: “Seven years is a good tenure to make a mark personally and contribute to the march of law,” Justice Jasti Chelameswar had said at the Krishna Iyer memorial lecture in 2015.

 Months before he retires, the second most senior judge in India’s Supreme Court cannot be faulted if he looks back at his last six and a half years in the apex court and heaves a sigh of satisfaction.

 He has certainly made a mark personally, and could also believe that he has contributed to the march of law, considering he is being seen as perhaps the most consequential judge in India’s top court in recent times.
 The reasons are several.

 His critique of the collegium system, through which he was appointed, has shaped the discourse on judicial accountability.

 Chelameswar expressed dissent in the ruling on the National Judicial Appointments Commission (NJAC).
 He perhaps saw the fragility of the process more than other judges who struck it down, probably because the same collegium system denied him a chance to be Chief Justice of India.